USDCAD Technical Analysis - Playing the range | Forexlive

 USDCAD Technical Analysis – Daily Timeframe

-On the daily chart, we can see that USDCAD bounced recently around the red 21 moving average and it’s now looking again to the 1.3620 resistance.
-That’s where we can expect the sellers to step in with a defined risk above the level to position for a drop into the lower bound of the channel.
-The buyers, on the other hand, will want to see the price breaking higher to increase the bullish bets into the upper bound of the channel.
+On the daily chart, we can see that USDCAD bounced yesterday near the lower bound of the channel as we got a strong bid in the US Dollar caused by risk off flows following the news of possible Israel-Iran conflict.
+The buyers should now be looking again at the 1.3620 resistance targeting a break above it.
+If the price gets there though, the sellers will likely step in with a defined risk above the resistance to position for another drop into the lower bound of the channel.

 USDCAD Technical Analysis – 4 hour Timeframe

-On the 4 hour chart, we can see that the price has been stuck in a range between the 1.3450 support and the 1.3620 resistance although the pair continued to print higher lows indicating a bullish bias.
-There’s not much else to glean from this chart, so we need to zoom in to see some more details.
+On the 4 hour chart, we can see that the pair remains stuck in the range between the 1.3450 support and the 1.3620 resistance, although the pair continues to print higher lows indicating a bullish bias.
+With the latest leg lower we can now draw a trendline connecting the most recent swing highs and we can see that the price is reacting to it as the sellers are probably stepping in to position for a drop back into the lower bound of the channel targeting a break below it.
+The buyers, on the other hand, will want to see the price breaking higher to increase the bullish bets into the resistance targeting a breakout.

 USDCAD Technical Analysis – 1 hour Timeframe

-On the 1 hour chart, we can see that the price recently broke an important zone around the 1.3560 level where we can find the confluence of the 38.2% Fibonacci retracement level and the red 21 moving average.
-This is where we can expect the buyers to step in with a defined risk below the zone to position for a break above the 1.3620 resistance.
-The sellers, on the other hand, will want to see the price breaking lower to position for a drop into the lower bound of the channel.
+On the 1 hour chart, we can see that from a risk management perspective, the buyers will have a much better risk to reward setup around the 1.3540 level where we can find the confluence of the most recent swing low, the red 21 moving average and the 38.2% Fibonacci retracement level.
+The sellers, on the other hand, will want to see the price breaking lower to invalidate the bullish setup and increase the bearish bets into the lower bound of the channel.

 Upcoming Events

-Today we have the US Job Openings and tomorrow the US ADP and the US ISM Services PMI.
-On Thursday, we get the latest US Jobless Claims figures while on Friday we conclude with the Canadian Jobs data and the US NFP report.
+Today we conclude the week with the Canadian Jobs data and the US NFP report.